 It’s worth mentioning that while ISIS often claims involvement with terrorist attacks, the link is not always clear.
 There have been instances of attacks perpetrated by other terrorist groups being claimed by ISIS.
 However, even a weak ideological link to the terror organization is enough to contribute to their strength.
 As extremists flee Iraq and Syria, and spread their ideologies through propaganda, they have gained followings in other areas such as the Philippines, Indonesia, and Sri Lanka.

->

-> The United States-led coalition led air strikes through the fight against ISIS beginning in 2014, and has been joined by forces from Australia, Belgium, Denmark, France, Jordan, the Netherlands, and the UK.
+The United States-led coalition led air strikes through the fight against ISIS beginning in 2014, and has been joined by forces from Australia, Belgium, Denmark, France, Jordan and the UK.
 BBC estimates that 74 different countries have joined in the fight against ISIS.
 Recently, the US has slowly withdrawn from Middle Eastern involvement and turned over operations to local militaries in Iraq and Syria.

->

-> The future of the fight against ISIS
+The future of the fight against ISIS

 While the downward trend in ISIS influence throughout the Middle East is encouraging, governments and militaries around the world have not let their guard down quite yet.
 The US has pledged to seek “enduring defeat” of ISIS in Syria to avoid resurgence.
 Radicalization remains a large threat, and many warn that special attention must be paid to avoiding radicalization of young people through social media.